GlebkaF/fjsdoc/README.md

 ### v1.0.0
 - [ ] cli
-- [ ] docs for classes, functions and variables within a file
+- [ ] docs for classes, functions and variables
+- [ ] docs for flow types and interfaces
 - [ ] *.js -> html docs
 - [ ] ???